-As part of a New SI system of units to be adopted in 2018, the kilogram will be redefined so that it may be realized in terms of Planck's constant.
-By experimental necessity, this new realization will occur in a high vacuum environment, which presents a challenge for the world's National Metrology Institutes (NMI), namely, how do we transfer the new definition of the kilogram, realized in high vacuum, to atmospheric pressure air where mass metrology is performed?
-Mise en Pratique is a French phrase meaning "to put in practice", and by way of application a Mise en Pratique is a sequence of steps that are enacted to accomplish a desired outcome.
-The NIST Mass & Force Group is developing its own Mise en Pratique for transferring a vacuum realization of the kilogram to the world of measurement that operates in atmospheric pressure air.
+As part of a revised SI system of units adopted in 2019, the kilogram was redefined to be realized in terms of Planck's constant.
+By experimental necessity, this new realization occurs in a high vacuum environment, which presents a challenge for the world's National Metrology Institutes (NMI), namely, how do we transfer the new definition of the kilogram, realized in high vacuum, to atmospheric pressure air where mass metrology is performed?
+Mise en pratique is a French phrase meaning "to put in practice," and by way of application a mise en pratique is a sequence of steps that are enacted to accomplish a desired outcome.
+The NIST Mass & Force Group has developed its own mise en pratique for transferring a vacuum realization of the kilogram to the world of measurement that operates in atmospheric pressure air.

 Since the redefinition of the kilogram, the Mass and Force Group has been intricately involved with the NIST realization of mass via the Kibble balance.
 By maintaining traceability to the International Prototype Kilogram (IPK) via the 2019 calibration of NIST National Prototype K20, the group has been able to accurately monitor K79 in air and K85 in vacuum, which were used during the international Key Comparison for determining the consensus value (CV) of the kilogram.
 On February 1, 2021, the world’s mass scale officially became traceable to the CV.
 To read more about this key comparison and dissemination process see the links at the bottom of this page.